dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 ### Pushbuttons - silicone & hot glue

 So (almost) everything was cool about the case.
-Except it is hard to reach the SD card (either long fingernails or a key or coin or pen tip).
+Except it is hard to reach the SD card (either long fingernails or a paperclip).
 And then what to do about the pushbutton switches?
 They're recessed & also hard to reach.
 Hmmmm.

 Lets skip the experiments on this one.